Retrodicting Chaotic Systems: An Algorithmic Information Theory Approach: Approach 1: complexity of candidates

 \subsection{Retrodiction approach}

 The above arguments suggest an approach to the retrodiction problem: enumerate the elements of $\cX_0$, and order them from simplest to most complex.
 Those with lower rank are more likely to be the true starting value $x_0$.
+(If desired, one can sample the sorted candidates with probability taken inversely to the rank in the sorted list, thereby increasing the chances of correctly guessing the true starting value.)
 Unfortunately, we cannot compute Kolmogorov complexity for each candidate, because it is formally uncomputable \cite{li2008introduction}.
 Nonetheless, as is by-now well established, in practical situations approximations to Kolmogorov complexity often work well \cite{li2008introduction,vitanyi2013similarity,dingle2018input,vitanyi2020incomputable}, which motivates finding some reasonable (computable) complexity estimator \cite{janzing2010causal} and testing the method numerically.

 One way to estimate the complexity of a decimal number candidate in [0,1] is by using a standard lossless data compression technique, and compress the values of the candidates.
 Here we will use the \texttt{zlib.compress} package in Python, which employs essentially the same compression algorithm as in gzip (i.e., the `deflate' method which combines Lempel-Ziv 1977 and Huffman coding).
 Following this, if the compressed size for $x_0$ is less than the compressed size of the decimal expansion of typical members of $\cX_0$, then $x_0$ will stand out as being simple.
-Another potentiality is the Block Decomposition Method (BDM) \cite{zenil2018decomposition}, which is intended as an approximation to Kolmogorov complexity, though not using standard lossless compression, but instead based on algorithmic probability.
 Note that the method described above is not fundamentally based on one compression algorithm or another, but rather on the Kolmogorov complexity of candidates.
 Hence, building on this current work, in the future, other (more refined) approximations of complexity might be developed and applied using the same method described here.

 Interestingly, while the above argument does not \emph{invoke} Occam's razor \cite{sober2015ockham}, it does point to an analogous conclusion: choosing the simplest candidate is a good strategy for inferring the true starting value.